 NurOwn is based on mesenchymal stem cells, which can transform themselves into various types of cells.
 Brainstorm transforms stem cells harvested from patients into cells that secrete neurotrophic factors, which promote nerve tissue growth.
 The treatment can be injected into muscle or the spinal canal to help nerve cells survive.

 Brainstorm plans to enroll about 200 patients in the trial, which will be conducted at six ALS specialty centers in the United States.

 The primary objective of the study will be to see if NurOwn can improve patients’ functional impairment.
 The measuring tool investigators will use is the ALS Functional Rating Scale-Revised, or ALSFRS-R.

-Researchers will include in the trial patients who responded well to NurOwn in the Phase 2 ALS trial (NCT02017912).
+Researchers will optimize patient population to include the patient profiles that seemed to respond better to NurOwn in the Phase 2 ALS trial (NCT02017912).